gabriwl165/python-web-framework/README.md

         self.version = "1.1"
         self.content_type = "application/json"
 ```
-* `status_code`: will be our status code that we want to response.
+* `status_code`: This will be the status code that we want to return.
-* `body`: is going to be the body that we want to response.
+* `body`: This will be the body of the response.
-* `version`: is going to be fixed HTTP version 1.1.
+* `version`: This will be the fixed HTTP version, set to 1.1.
-* `content_type`: also, is going to be fixed as the mime type for application/json
+* `content_type`: This will also be fixed, set to the MIME type for `application/json`.

 Now, we need to make a method that will convert this response into a compatible string with a socket connection.